 - the NEF (PFDF) shall interact with the UDR for PFD management by using Nudr_DataRepository service as defined in 3GPP TS 29.504 [20].
 The PFDF is functionality within the NEF.

-- If the PFDs are provisioned to at least one of the subscribed SMFs (but not all) within the allowed delay, the NEF (PFDF) may notify the AF about the failed PFD provisioning with the HTTP POST message using the failure code "PARTIAL_FAILURE" as defined in Table 5.11.2.2.3-1 of 3GPP TS 29.122 [4].
+- If the PFDs are provisioned to at least one of the subscribed SMFs (but not all) within the allowed delay, the NEF (PFDF) may notify the AF about the failed PFD provisioning with the HTTP POST message by including the PfdReport data structure in the body of the message. .
+In addition, the NEF may include the location area(s) of the user plane(s) which are unable to enforce the provisioned PFD(s) within the "locationArea" attribute of the PFD report(s).
 If the PFDs are provisioned to none of the subscribed SMFs within the allowed delay, the NEF (PFDF) shall notify the AF about the failed PFD provisioning with the HTTP POST message using appropriate failure code as defined in Table 5.11.2.2.3-1 of 3GPP TS 29.122 [4].

+NOTE x: Unsuccessful PFDs provisioning to the subscribed SMFs within the allowed delay means that the PFDs are not provisioned successfully to the UPFs served by the failed SMFs.

+NOTE y: The NEF maps the 3GPP network area(s) to the geographic area(s), civic address(es) or DNAI(s) if the 3GPP network area(s) is not allowed to be exposed to the 3rd party according to the operator policy.